dgilton/willettlabs_pytorch_tutorial/README.md

 If you're running this on Slurm, do the following. **Note: Using conda to install pytorch will NOT install the GPU-compatible version if you run this script using the head node!
 Submit a job!**

 First, clone this repository to your home directory.
-Then, create a text file named conda_install with the following lines in it:

-    #!/bin/bash

-    source activate
-    conda env create -y -f ~/willettlabs_pytorch_tutorial/environment.yml &>> conda_installation.txt
+Then, modify ``sample_environment_creator`` to contain any other packages (or versions) that you'd like.

 Execute this script **on a gpu-enabled node** with the following:

-    sbatch -p willett-gpu -c1 ~/conda_install
+    sbatch -p willett-gpu -c1 ~/sample_environment_creator